securitybunker/databunker.org/content/doc/install/_index.md

 `Note:` make sure to change the passwords above.

 **First Databunker initialization step**

-Before starting the Databunker container using Docker Compose, you'll need to generate secrets required by the application.
-These could include passwords for MySQL or PostgreSQL databases, a self-signed SSL certificate, the Databunker root token, etc.

 Before Databunker can serve user requests it needs to create all tables; generate a master encryption key if not provided; generate root access token if not provided.
 This process is called **Databunker initialization**.
 You will need to do it just for the first time.